 9%

-In this way, healthy lifestyle program provides
+Thus, Healthy lifestyle program provides

-a large-scale health-saving culture of pupils, with
+a large-scale health-saving culture for pupils, with

-Project implementation timeline: 2013-2016 years.
+Project implementation timeline: 2013-2016.

 Life cycle and stages of project implementation

 I stage.
-Information and analytical - 2013-2014
+Information and analytical - 2013-2014.

-II stage.
+Stage II.
 Practical - 2014-2015

 1.1